SAP-archive/SDK-Android/README.md

 * RecastException is the error thrown by the module.

 ### Class Client
-The Recast.AI Client can be instanciated with or without a token and provides the following methods:
+The Recast.AI Client can be instanciated with a token and provides the following methods:

 #### Request:
 * textRequest(String text)
-* textRequest(String text, Map<String,String> opts)
 * fileRequest(String filename)
-* fileRequest(String filename, Map<String,String> opts)

 These methods both return a Response object.
 The token and language parameters, if provided, override those given at the construction of the Client.